Daniel Weichel

-Daniel Weichel (born November 22, 1984) is a German mixed martial artist currently competing in Bellator's Featherweight division.
-A professional competitor since 2002, he has also competed in M-1 Global and Shooto.
-As of November 22, 2022, he is #9 in the Bellator Featherweight Rankings.
+Daniel Weichel (born November 22, 1984) is a German professional mixed martial artist who currently competes in the Lightweight division of the Oktagon MMA.
+He previously competed in Bellator MMA, M-1 Global and Shooto.

 Background

 Born and raised in Germany, Weichel originally began training in Jujutsu at the age of 14, before transitioning into Brazilian jiu-jitsu a year later.
 Weichel also began training in Muay Thai and then wrestling when he was 17, with both freestyle wrestling and Greco-Roman wrestling, as well as boxing.
 In 2014 Daniel received his blackbelt in Brazilian jiu-jitsu by Din Thomas.

 Mixed martial arts career

 Early career

 Weichel made his professional MMA debut in May 2002.
 Over the next four and a half years of his career, he amassed a record of 15–2.

 During this time, Weichel competed on a German mixed martial arts reality show titled M.A.X.
 (Martial Arts Xtreme) in 2006, where he made it to the final against Ivan Mussardo.
 However, the production shut down before the match could actually take place.
 The two did eventually meet in 2009, where Weichel won by unanimous decision.